uchexm/cybelefleets/README.md

 - [License](#license)

 ## Overview
-cybelefleets is a comprehensive fleet management system that allows users to monitor and manage their vehicle fleets in real-time.
+Cybele Fleets offers a comprehensive fleet management system that allows users to monitor and manage their vehicle fleets in real-time.
 It provides tools for tracking vehicle locations, maintenance schedules, fuel consumption, and more.

 ## Features
 - Real-time vehicle tracking